Apple Cranberry Crisp is a little tart, a little sweet, and pairs especially well alongside a scoop of ice cream!

 - In a large bowl, mix together the apples, cranberries, sugar, cinnamon, and nutmeg.
 Pour evenly into the baking dish.

-- Bake in pre-heated oven for 45 minutes or until topping is golden brown and apple cranberry mixture is bubbly.
+- Bake for 45 minutes or until topping is golden brown and apple cranberry mixture is bubbly.

 - Serve warm or cold.